Mercedes-Benz CLS Coupe (2018 - ) review

 How powerful is it?

-We’ve tried two of the available engine options.
+There are four available engine options, of which we’ve tried three.
 The best-selling version of the CLS is likely to be the diesel-powered 350d, which has a not-unreasonable 286 horsepower.
 It’s a strong, effortless engine that makes for easy progress, and the nine-speed automatic gearbox, which is found across the CLS range, is seamless in its shifting.
+If you want more grunt, then a more powerful version of the same engine, called the 400d, will give you 340 horsepower, which is enough for even more rapid propulsion.
+For most people, the 350d will be more than enough as it never feels underpowered, but if you’ve a hankering for extra brawn, then the 400d is impressive.

-The fire-breather of the range, due out later in 2018, will be the CLS53, which comes courtesy of Mercedes’ tuning department, AMG.
+The fire-breather of the range is be the CLS53, which comes courtesy of Mercedes’ tuning department, AMG.
 It houses a 3.0-litre, six-cylinder unit under the bonnet, producing 435 horsepower.
 We’ve had a very quick go in it, and that power means serious performance, although it doesn’t have the brutal, savage delivery you might expect if you’ve tried other AMG products.
 If you’re after that, you might have to look more towards the forthcoming AMG GT 4-Door Coupe.

 The CLS53 is quick, helped by standard all-wheel drive, but it won’t blow your socks and ears off when you put your foot down.
 We’ll let you decide if that’s good or not.
 Both the CLS53 and the CLS 450 feature something called EQ Boost, which is a small electric motor that adds 22 extra horsepower for short periods.
 It doesn’t make for a full hybrid car, but gives you an instant shove of grunt when you put your foot down.